 So, the force of gravity between two very heavy objects such as the planet Earth and the moon is much greater than the force of gravity between two small objects such as an apple and an orange.

-The further apart the two object are, the less the force of gravity.
+The further apart the two objects are, the less the force of gravity.

 |It is a large force of gravity that holds the moon in orbit around the Earth.
 The gravitational force of the moon is responsible for the tides.|

 |Only a very weak force of gravity would occur between two objects of low mass.
 The force is so weak that we are unable to feel it.|

 The gravitational force between an object and the Earth is known as the weight of the object.
 On Earth, the force of gravity pulls objects down towards the centre of the Earth and the weight of the object can be calculated using the gravitational field strength.

-Gravitational field strength is equal to 10 N/kg (Newtons per kilogram).
+Gravitational field strength on the Earth is equal to 10 N/kg (Newtons per kilogram).